 Soakers are a proven option for waterproofing corners and joints for bevelback weatherboards.
-They are shaped-metal profiles that are joined over the top surface of the weatherboard and act as an externally fixed flashing to prevent moisture getting through joints and corners.
+They are shaped-metal profiles that are joined over the top surface of the weatherboard acting as an externally fixed flashing to prevent moisture getting through joints and corners.
 They are specifically sized to each profile, so contact our sales team for more info.

 Scribers are used at the corners for weather-proofing around corner joints.
-This is a small strip of wood that runs vertically down the wall and butts up to the joinery or boxed corners to keep moisture out.
+This is a small strip of wood that runs vertically down the wall and butts up to the joinery or boxed corner to keep moisture out.

 Western Red Cedar: This durable timber has great stability and is a popular and attractive option.

 Radiata Pine: A medium density softwood, straight grained with an even texture.
 It is treated to H3.2 for durability and works well with hand and machine tools.
 Must be paint finished and in light colours only.

 Dressed face: Machine finished with a smooth surface.